 In most cases of obstructive azoospermia, it is possible for a urologist or fertility specialist to surgically extract sperm from the epididymis (PESA) or the testes (TESA) and use the sperm to achieve fertilisation in the laboratory through ICSI.
 See separate fact sheets about PESA / TESA and ICSI.

-If there is no obvious obstruction, an exploratory Testicular Sperm Aspiration (TESA) may be carried out to confirm if sperm is being produced.
+If there is no obvious obstruction, an exploratory (or diagnostic) Testicular Sperm Aspiration (TESA) may be carried out to confirm if sperm is being produced.

 Sperm ejaculated into the bladder (retrograde ejaculation)